austinzheng/Cormorant/README.md

 Run the executable either from within Xcode, or directly from the command line.
 Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
 When in the REPL, type expressions at the command prompt and press 'Enter'.

-Note that running (or profiling) Lambdatron in Xcode will open the REPL up in a new instance of Terminal.app, rather than in Xcode's built-in console.
-If you wish to debug, after starting the Lambdatron process, go to the Debug menu in Xcode --> Attach to Process, and then choose the process named "Lambdatron" (it should show up under "Likely Targets").

 [Grimoire](http://conj.io/) is a high-quality Clojure API reference, and can be used to reference the intended behavior of all included functions and special forms.

 Need ideas?
 Try: